dfinity/ICRC/ICRCs/ICRC-22/ICRC-22.md

 The `parameters` are the parameters of the method to be called.
 They SHOULD be given in the order in which they appear in the Candid specification of the method to be called.
 A subset of the parameters defind in the Candid specification of the method can be present, the remaining non-optional parameters MUST be filled in by the party executing the transaction.

-Next, we define the parameters required for realizing the supported transactions of the supported ledger standards and their encoding.
-For each parameter we indicate the standards for which they are required:
-* `from_subaccount` (ICRC-1, ICRC-2): 32-byte subaccount in Base64 representation.
+### Supported Method Invocations

+Next, we define the parameters allowed in the various smart contract methods this standard supports.
+A subset of the parameters can be specified in the URI, meaning that the remaining paramters need to be filled in by the client (e.g., wallet) in case they are mandatory and can be filled in in case they are optional in the method's specification.
+Note also that the initiator of the transaction may be specified through the `from` or just the `from_subaccount`.
+If omitted, they need to be provided by the client application.
+We give the following example use case scenarios:
+* A payment use case where a shop provides a payment link with `to`, `amount`, and `memo` and the wallet provides the source account through the caller principal and filling in the `from_subaccount` according to user's preferences and sets the `fee` and `created_at_time`.
+A simple shop use case can also comprise a similar set up with the `amount` being provided by the user and being communicated to the user by the salesperson.
+This may be a proper setup for a market where the URI is provided as a printed QR code.
+* A token transfer use case triggered by a dapp where the dapp knows the principal and subaccount of the transferring user.
+In this case, all of `from`, `to`, `amount`,`fee`, and `memo` may be provided in the request and the client application only needs to fill in `created_at_time`.
+The client application extracts the `from_subaccount` from `from` and the caller principal of the method invocation must match the `principal` of the `from` parameter.

+The arguments `from` and `from_subaccount` are always mutually exclusive and both optional.

+ICRC-22 focuses on the transmission of the information and does not standardize any application-level flows.
+And discussions of such are meant as illustrating examples and are not normative.

+// FIX text for arguments

+#### ICP's transfer

-* `to` (ICRC-1, ICRC-2): The size-reduced human readable [textual representation](https://github.com/dfinity/ICRC-1/blob/main/standards/ICRC-1/TextualEncoding.md) of an ICRC-1 account as specified in this document.
+* `from`: The initiator of the transfer, i.e., the spender.
+Encoded using the [size-reduced human readable textual representation](## Size-reduced-ICRC-1-textual-account-representation) of an ICRC-1 account as specified in this document.
+Used when the spender is specified by the URI creator already.
+Must match the recipient of the URI.
+* `from_subaccount` The spender subaccount expressed as 32-byte subaccount in base64 representation.
+Subaccounts are 32-byte byte arrays and encoded in hexadecimal representation for ICRC-22.
+Leading zeroes on the left of a subaccount SHOULD be omitted in the encoding.
+Used when the subaccount from which the funds should be transferred is known by the creator of the URI.
+Must match the subaccount intended by the recipient.
-* `spender` (ICRC-2): The size-reduced human readable [textual representation](https://github.com/dfinity/ICRC-1/blob/main/standards/ICRC-1/TextualEncoding.md) of an ICRC-1 account as specified in this document.
+* `to`: The [size-reduced human readable textual representation](## Size-reduced-ICRC-1-textual-account-representation) of an ICRC-1 account as specified in this document.
+Specifies the recipient of the token transfer.
-* `spender_subaccount` (ICRC-2): 32-byte subaccount in Base64 representation.
+* `amount` The transaction amount, specified as decimal integer or in scientific representation, e.g., 4.042E8 and 804200000 express the same integer.
+The number refers to the number of tokens in the base units of the ledger the request is targeted at.
+* `fee`: The fee expressed in base units of the addressed ledger, using scientific notation if appropriate.
+* `memo`: An integer representing the memo.
+* `created_at_time`: The creation time of the transaction expressed as integer timestamp.

+#### ICRC1 icrc1_transfer

 * `from` (ICRC-2): The size-reduced human readable [textual representation](https://github.com/dfinity/ICRC-1/blob/main/standards/ICRC-1/TextualEncoding.md) of an ICRC-1 account as specified in this document.
+* `from_subaccount` (ICP, ICRC-1, ICRC-2): 32-byte subaccount in Base64 representation.
+* `to` (ICP, ICRC-1, ICRC-2): The size-reduced human readable [textual representation](https://github.com/dfinity/ICRC-1/blob/main/standards/ICRC-1/TextualEncoding.md) of an ICRC-1 account as specified in this document.
 * `amount` (ICP, ICRC-1, ICRC-2): The transaction amount, specified as integer or in scientific representation, e.g., 4.042E8 or 804200000.
 The number refers to the base units of the ledger the request is targeted at.
+* `fee` (ICP, ICRC-1, ICRC-2): Fee expressed in base units of the addressed ledger, using scientific notation if appropriate.
+* `memo` A byte array expressed as hexadecimal string representing the memo.
+* `created_at_time` (ICP, ICRC-1, ICRC-2): The creation time of the transaction expressed as integer timestamp.

+#### ICRC2 icrc2_approve

+* `from` (ICRC-2): The size-reduced human readable [textual representation](https://github.com/dfinity/ICRC-1/blob/main/standards/ICRC-1/TextualEncoding.md) of an ICRC-1 account as specified in this document.
+* `from_subaccount` (ICP, ICRC-1, ICRC-2): 32-byte subaccount in Base64 representation.
+* `spender` (ICRC-2): The size-reduced human readable [textual representation](https://github.com/dfinity/ICRC-1/blob/main/standards/ICRC-1/TextualEncoding.md) of an ICRC-1 account as specified in this document.
+* `amount` (ICP, ICRC-1, ICRC-2): The transaction amount, specified as integer or in scientific representation, e.g., 4.042E8 or 804200000.
+The number refers to the base units of the ledger the request is targeted at.
 * `expected_allowance` (ICRC-2): The amount to be approved, , specified as integer or in scientific representation, e.g., 4.042E8 or 804200000.
 The number refers to the base units of the ledger the request is targeted at.
 * `expires_at` (ICRC-2): The expiration date of the approval expressed as integer timestamp.
 * `fee` (ICP, ICRC-1, ICRC-2): Fee expressed in base units of the addressed ledger, using scientific notation if appropriate.
-* `memo` (ICP, ICRC-1, ICRC-2): An integer (for ICP transactions) or byte array expressed as hexadecimal string (for ICRC-1 transactions) representing the memo.
+* `memo` A byte array expressed as hexadecimal string representing the memo.
 * `created_at_time` (ICP, ICRC-1, ICRC-2): The creation time of the transaction expressed as integer timestamp.

-* ...
-Accounts are always represented through the size-reduced textual encoding as specified in [Size-Reduced ICRC-1 Textual Account Representationbelow](## Size-reduced-ICRC-1-textual-account-representation) because of the built-in checksum over both the principal and subaccount components of the account and the human readability.
+Accounts are always represented through the size-reduced textual encoding as specified in [Size-Reduced ICRC-1 Textual Account Representationbelow](## Size-reduced-ICRC-1-textual-account-representation) because of the human readability and the built-in checksum over both the principal and subaccount components of the account.
-// FIX complete the list, define the respective encoding, maybe restructure per method

-Subaccounts are 32-byte byte arrays and encoded in hexadecimal representation for ICRC-22.
-Leading zeroes on the left of a subaccount SHOULD be omitted in the encoding.

 The `amount` should be provided as a nonnegative integer number.
 The amount represents the amount of tokens in the base unit used by the ledger, i.e., 4 ICP tokens would amount to 4 * 10^8 = 400000000 base units as managed by the ICP token ledger.
 It is strongly recommended to use scientific notation for the amount.
 Decimal representation can be combined with scientific representation, e.g., 4.042E8 ICP means a count of 404200000 base units as managed by the ICP ledger.
 As only integer numbers are allowed as amount, the exponent MUST be greater than or equal to the decimal places of the number in scientific representation.

 ## Generalization Towards Handling a Larger Class of Method Calls

+// FIX remove

 ICRC-22 does not handle generic calls of smart contract methods on ICP, but does allow for handling further requests that are sufficiently similar to the ones captured explicitly.
-This comprises requests that have parameters that can be represented as query parameters in a URI in a straightforward way and a canonical encoding exists for the parameters.
+This comprises requests that have arguments that can be represented as query parameters in a URI in a straightforward way and a canonical encoding exists for the argument.

-The generic representation of call parameters is done as follows through a canonical encoding of the method parameters as URI query parameters:
+The generic representation of call arguments is done as follows through a canonical encoding of the method parameters as URI query parameters:
 * a `bool` parameter is represented as either `true` or `false`
 * a `text` parameter is represented as a string representing the text
 * a `number` parameter is encoded as the string representation of the decimal number